TRIQS/gem/doc/about.rst

 About triqs_ghostGA
 *******************

-An example application using ``cpp2py`` and TRIQS.

-Written and maintained by N. Wentzell with contributions from H. U.R.
-Strand.
+Written and maintained by S. Giuli, T.-H. Lee and O. Gingras.